alexmolas/alexmolas.github.io/_posts/2025-04-09-semantic-unit-testing.md

 toc: true
 ---

 I quit my job at Wallapop a couple of weeks ago, and I'll start a new job at RevenueCat in some weeks, so I've had time to work on some side projects.
-One of these projects is `suite`, a python library for semantic unit testing.
+One of these projects is [suite](https://github.com/alexmolas/suite), a python library for semantic unit testing.
 In this post, I'll explain what is semantic unit testing, how I have implemented it, and how you can use it.

 # What's semantic unit testing?

 Semantic unit testing is a testing approach that evaluates whether a function's implementation aligns with its documented behavior.
 The code is analyzed using LLMs to assess if the implementation matches the expected behavior described in the docstring.
+It's basically having an AI review your code and documentation together to spot discrepancies or bugs, without running the code.

-This is, instead of writing classic unit tests with pairs of `(input, output)`, you leave the testing responsibility to an LLM.
-With good enough context, a powerful model should be able to detect bugs without having to run the code.
-The assumption here is that an LLM should be able to review the code as a software developer would do -looking at the code and thinking hard- but much faster.
+This is, instead of writing classic unit tests with pairs of `(input, output)`, the testing responsibility is passed to an LLM.
+The hypothesis is that a powerful model, with good enough context, should be able to detect bugs without having to run the code.
+The idea is that an LLM can analyze the code and its documentation much like a human developer would -carefully reading and thinking hard about it- but much more quickly.

-I wrote a package for doing semantic testing called `suite` (Semantic UnIt TEsting).
+I wrote a package for doing semantic testing called [suite](https://github.com/alexmolas/suite) (Semantic UnIt TEsting).
 You can install it using `uv` as [^1]

 ```bash
 uv pip install suite
 ```

-Here's an example of how to perform semantic testing with `suite`
+Here's an example of how to perform a basic semantic test with `suite`

 ```python